ahupp/unit-syntax/README.md

 10 meter
 ```

+Why?
+I often use Python as an interactive calculator for physical problems, and wished it had the type safety of explicit units along with the readability of normal notation.

+Where? `unit-syntax` currently supports Jupyter notebooks and the IPython interpreter; support for standalone scripts is planned.

-Behind the scenes this is translated into standard Python that uses the excellent [Pint](https://pint.readthedocs.io/) units library.
+How?
+A syntax transformer based on the official Python grammar turns these expression into calls to the excellent [Pint](https://pint.readthedocs.io/) units library.

 ## Getting Started